microsoft/pxt/docs/blog/github-packages.md

 If there are changes, you will be asked for a commit message.
 Try to write something meaningful, like `Fixed temperature reading in sub-freezing conditions` or `Added mysensor.readTemperature() function`.

 When describing changes, you are also given an option to bump the version number.
 This is a signal that the version you're pushing is stable and the users should upgrade to it.
 When your package is first referenced, the latest bumped version is used.
-Similarly, if there is a newer bumped version there is a little upgrade button next to the package.
+Similarly, if there is a newer bumped version, a little upgrade button will appear next to the package.
 Commits without bump are generally not accessible to most users, so they are mostly for you to keep track of things.

 ![Repo commit dialog](/static/blog/github-packages/repo-commit.png)